sititou70/hakob-flask-skeleton/README.md

-# supsnap-flask-test-app
+# hakob-flask-skeleton

 ## about
-the flask test app
+the flask skeleton for hakob

 ## requirement
 docker and docker-compose environment